msrosenberg/ImpactFactor/README.md

 ImpactFactor
 ============
-A program to calculate a variety of impact factors from pre-computer citation counts over multiple years.
+A program to calculate a variety of impact factors from pre-computed citation counts over multiple years.
 The individual impact metrics are described in the associated PDF.

 The code is written in Python 3.